lddubeau/wed/packages/core/doc/tech_notes.rst

 those used to build wed, etc. The optimization described above could conceivably be used on this hypothetical server, provided that the configuration is updated to look for the external libraries at the right places.

+The ``build/dev/`` file tree is unoptimized.
+It is *possible* do deploy directly from it, but not recommended.
+You will pay in execution time and bandwidth because the files in this tree are not optimized, and you need to configure a module loader like SystemJS or RequireJS to load external packages.
+Otherwise, this tree could be used as the input to a custom webpack configuration to produce a bundle customized to your own needs.

 Schema and Structure Considerations
 ===================================